 He laboriously got out of bed and started his morning regimen.
 All the time, wary of the day ahead.
 As the morning wore on he could not shake the foreboding feeling, for he sensed something afoul was in the air.

 It was late morning when Pastor Desmond Morehouse left his home.
-Driving westward toward the mountains, he saw white, billowing clouds forming over the Front Range.
+Driving westward toward the mountains and white, billowing clouds forming over the Front Range.
 The sight confirmed what the ache in his leg had been telling him: Denver was in for a bigger than usual thunderstorm.

 The Pastor walked briskly from the restaurant across the parking lot toward his car.
 Heat waves were radiating from the sun-baked black top.
 With his back to the mountains and the gathering clouds, he was oblivious to the approaching storm’s little precursor, sneaking up from behind.